Biotechnology Management, M.S.

 - A business plan component wherein students from biosciences and management prepare a formal business plan for an Entrepreneurship or New Venture Management course;

 - A capstone course taught in the spring quarter of the second year by faculty in both Biological Sciences and The Paul Merage School of Business.
 The cross-listed course, Biotech Management (MOL BIO 253)/Biotech Management (MGMTMBA 293), will integrate the program’s two-year curriculum and provide a format for the required comprehensive exam.
-The curriculum will address a number of management issues in the biotech industry, including finance, product development, pharmaceuticals, project management, regulatory affairs, and ethics.
+The curriculum is structured to address a number of management issues in the biotech industry, including finance, product development, pharmaceuticals, project management, regulatory affairs, and ethics.
 Guest lecturers from the biotech industry will also be invited to talk about both the scientific and management sides of their companies;

 - “Proseminar” courses provide students with information and practical skills for success in the program and career planning.

 Applicants will apply directly to the Graduate Division for the MSBTM program beginning each fall.
 The program uses rolling admission deadlines.
 The priority deadline is January 15; applications received by this date are read first, and we begin filling next fall's class from this group.
 March 15 is the normal deadline; the remainder of the class is filled by these applicants.
 If the class is not full after a review of the March 15 applicants, we will accept additional applications until June 1.
-Prerequisite requirements will be the same as those for the Graduate Program in Biotechnology, which include a B.A. or B.S. in Biological Sciences or related discipline and several specific elective and laboratory courses.
+Prerequisite requirements are similar to those for the Graduate Program in Biotechnology, which include a B.A. or B.S. in Biological Sciences or related discipline and several recommended elective and laboratory courses.
 Admission to graduate standing in MB&B is generally accorded to those possessing a B.S. in Biological Sciences or an allied field obtained with an acceptable level of scholarship from an institution of recognized standing.
 Those seeking admission without the prerequisite scholarship record may, in some cases, undertake remedial work; if such work is completed at the stipulated academic level, the applicant will be considered for admission.
-Those admitted from an allied field may be required to take supplementary upper-division courses in basic engineering subjects.
+Those admitted from an allied field may be required to take supplementary upper-division courses in basic biomedical science subjects.
 The Graduate Record Examination (GRE) General Test is required of all applicants, except for candidates whose undergraduate GPA is at, or above, 3.2.

-Applicants will be evaluated on their prior academic record and their potential for management and leadership as demonstrated in the submitted application materials (university’s transcripts, GRE test scores, letters of recommendation, applicable work experience, a Statement of Purpose, and an essay).
+Applicants will be evaluated on their prior academic record and their potential for management and leadership as demonstrated in the submitted application materials (university’s transcripts, letters of recommendation, applicable work experience, a Statement of Purpose, and an essay).
 In addition, there will be an interview by admissions counselors from The Paul Merage School of Business.